steelecooke/3701ICT-A1/README.md

 - Updated the list to be a checklist using a HStack and system icons
 - A function that generates and returns an example list
 - A unit test that validates the example list returned by the function
+- Object naming conventions - PascalCase for structs and lowerCamelCase for variables
+- Code modularization